ComposableFi/composable/rfcs/0012-hardcoded-static-assets.md

 Rust `const` and `macro` allow encoding assets boilerplate-free and bug-free, and consistent (RPC, BYOG, XCM).
 This encoding simplifies testing, QA, and release management.

+## How do we release static assets?

+Each Piccaso protocol encodes relevant assets.
+We do often release to bring features and fixes to users along with new assets.

 ## Why would one be using hardcoded assets?

 You use well-known priceable assets.